nhsconnect/FHIR-NRLS-API/pages/nrl_interaction/general_guidance/guidance_jwt.md

 ### Unattended Access

-For Provider interactions only.
+For provider interactions only.

 Where an interaction is performed without a user being present, the following claim requirements **MUST** be met:

 |Claim|Requirement|
 |-----|-----------|